AyeshaArshad-22/Customer-Segmentation-KMeans/README.md

 Advanced Visualization: Created detailed scatter plots using Seaborn to map the 5 customer segments.

+Centroid Mapping: Plotted cluster centers to represent the "ideal" customer profile for each segment.

 📊 Dataset Description
 The Mall_Customers.csv dataset includes: